Typhoon Maysak (2015): Meteorological history

 At peak intensity, Maysak had a nearly symmetric eye with an almost perfect ring of convection around it, with characteristics of an annular tropical cyclone.
 On April 1, the eye widened to about 40 km after undergoing an eyewall replacement cycle, and the storm began to weaken, with diminished intensity of the convection.
 The convection weakened significant in the storm's southern quadrant due to drier air and worsening upper-level conditions.
 On April 1, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) started tracking Maysak, giving it the local name Chedeng.
 The eye widened further as dry air wrapped into the center, and stronger wind shear diminished the convection.
 On April 4, the JMA downgraded Maysak to a severe tropical storm, and later that day further to a tropical storm.
 The storm continued to weaken as it approached the Philippines, and late on April 4, the storm's the convection began dislocating from the circulation.
-On April 5, Maysak made landfall along east-central Luzon as a minimal tropical storm, making it one of only eight storms to strike the island between January and April since 1945.
+At 08:00 Philippine Standard Time (00:00 UTC) April 5, Maysak made landfall in Dinapigue, Isabela as a minimal tropical storm, making it one of only eight storms to strike the island between January and April since 1945.
 Soon after it degraded into a tropical depression, and the weakening storm crossed Luzon with scattered thunderstorms.
 After emerging into the South China Sea, the system continued to the west-northwest, and Maysak dissipated on April 7.